 Follow this simple formula to find your debt-to-equity ratio:

 Total Debt / Total Equity = Debt-to-Equity Ratio

 This ratio says a lot about your business’s financial health.
 It lets you know how much you owe lenders in relation to how much equity you own in the business.

 We’re often asked: How much debt should a company have?
 To be on the safe side, you always should strive to have a debt-to-equity ratio under 1.
 If your ratio is above this figure, then you owe more money than you have coming in.
 The lower you can keep your debt-to-equity ratio, the better.

 Dealing with business debt is never a fun experience.
 It can, however, be the most important thing you do for the long-term financial health of your business.

-If you find that you’re in over your head when it comes to dealing with business debt, don’t hesitate to consult with debt management professionals or financial advisors.
+If you find that you’re in over your head and need business debt solutions, don’t hesitate to search for small business consulting services that can provide assistance, such as financial advisers or business debt management professionals.
 Usually, they have the experience and means to weed out inefficiencies in your business’s debt reduction strategy and can even negotiate better repayment terms with your lenders.

 Your ultimate goal in finding business debt relief should be to implement a debt reduction strategy that cuts to the heart of the problem — overborrowing and underpaying.